ranjitklive/upskill/README.md

 ## Get started

-Read the [Deploy with Docker instructions](https://docs.reskill.io/deploy-docker) for the most comprehensive and up to date guide on installing and configuring reskill.
+Read the [Deploy with Docker instructions](https://docs.upskill.io/deploy-docker) for the most comprehensive and up to date guide on installing and configuring upskill.

 What you find below are minimal instructions to get you started as quickly as possible: